 The BB Afternoon Tea Bus Tour just SCREAMS millennial travel!
 Sightseeing on a Vintage Routemaster Bus while dining on delicate finger sandwiches and mini desserts for a traditional afternoon tea with a twist.

-I actually have my beautiful Mum to thank for this one, since her search for a cool surprise for an trip to London resulted in finding the BB Afternoon Tea Bus Tour.
+I actually have my beautiful Mum to thank for this one, since her search for a cool surprise for a trip to London resulted in finding the BB Afternoon Tea Bus Tour.
 At the time of booking this was a completely new experience, meaning an introductory price.
-While the price has increased since then, It’s still well worth the money and has expanded to Bath and a Sushi & Gin Tour.
+While the price has increased since then, It’s still well worth the money and has expanded to a Gin Afternoon Tea, Thames Cruise Afternoon Tea, London Night Bus Tour and seasonally themed afternoon teas.

 It’s the little things that count.